arielchen07/City-Builder/deliverables/D1/planning.md

     f.
 Singleton Pattern: For shared resources
     g.
 Observer Pattern: For real-time updates p.s.
 Will be modify during the process

+ The project involves developing a cross-platform game that enables users to create and play augmented reality (AR) games with geolocation features, real-time interaction, and customizable maps.
+The frontend will be built using React Native for mobile apps and React.js for web apps.
+The mobile terminal is used for AR recognizations. (considering Aflaw for AR third-party API) Backend (Unity, c , blender (may use AI tools) )will handle data storage, business logic, and user authentication.
+It will interact with databases like PostgreSQL and MongoDB.
+The backend will also incorporate AI/ML components for data analysis and natural language processing.
+The project will also feature real-time processing for events and notifications, and analytics tools will track user behavior.
 ![process](https://github.com/csc301-2023-fall/31-Project-Human-City-M/assets/80373621/c2297834-6a89-41b9-a164-c8ec5697f688)
 Current 3rd Party API / Applications:
 - Geolocation Services: Google Maps API